How to use Pinterest to plan your wedding•

 I have come up with a few example boards for you and what you may pin in them.

-Board Title - 'Wedding Planning'- Pin wedding advice, tips, tutorials and blog posts.
+Pin wedding advice, tips and tricks, diy step by step tutorials and blog posts.

-Board Title - 'Style, Colours & Theme'- Pin colours you are drawn to, style you want to create, time of year you love, things you love about other weddings which will help create a feeling you want to replicate.
-These pins do not have to all be related to weddings, for example, if you like the colour of a chair then pin it as you may love it for your wedding flowers.
+Pin colours you are drawn to, style you want to create, time of year you love, things you love about other weddings which will help create a feeling you want to replicate.
+These pins do not have to all be related to weddings, for example, if you like the colour of a chair, then pin it as you may love it for your wedding flowers.

 And so on..

 As with instagram and facebook you can follow people and business's.
 Be selective about who you follow.
-They are going to show up in your feed so you want there content to align with your style.
+They are going to show up in your feed so you want their content to align with the style you like.

 After you have merrily pinned away, you will begin to see a theme emerging with your images, which is great news.
 This will enable you to stay on track with your choices.
 After you have booked your the main elements like your venue you may want to streamline those boards as you may be able to decide better what will fit.
 So you may then want to create a 'new separate board' to move these pins to establish what your final choices are.
 A benefit of doing so allows you to communicate with your suppliers what you are after.
 And for yourself, if you find you have a decision to make about something, you can look at your boards and ask yourself 'does this align with my style?'